Category Archives: News

 Network Rail, one of MK’s largest companies, recently installed bicycle parking racks for visitors outside the main entrance (pictured above).
 This followed a small action by Cycling CitizensMK to draw the attention of Network Rail’s Workplace Manager, Steve Bassington.

-“For years I’ve been frustrated as a visitor to Network Rail, having to lock my bike to a short railing outside the front of the building because there were no bike racks,” said Tom Bulman of Cycling CitizensMK.
-“All it took was an email to Network Rail asking for a meeting and a walk outside to show Mr. Bassington the problem.
-Within weeks the racks were installed.”
+“For years I’ve been frustrated as a visitor to Network Rail, having to lock my bike to a short railing outside the front of the building because there were no bike racks,” said one of the campaigners.
+“After we emailed Network Rail, we got a meeting with Mr. Bassington and showed him the problem, and within weeks the racks were installed.”

 Meanwhile at John Lewis, Community Liaison Coordinator Elaine Wales also scored a win for cycling, securing bike racks for John Lewis partners (workers) at the CMK store.